chadhs/idonethis-for-alfred/README.md

 - Type `idt` followed by your update and press `Enter`; you're done!
 - Just like responding via email you can enter goals by starting your update with a `[]` and blockers by starting your update with a `!`.

+- Type `idtlist` to see your incomplete goals
+- Choose the goal you want to mark as done

 ### I Done This 1.0 and Alfred 2 or 3

 - Type `idid` followed by your **done** and press `Enter`; you're done!